 A customer comes in, looks for what they want, wanders around the aisle, picks up what they need, adds them to their cart, and proceeds to the checkout counter to pay for them.

-An online eCommerce platform follows the same process but with one difference though – all of it happens online, digitally.
-You are not required to physically go to the store and browse around.
+An online eCommerce platform follows the same process but with one difference, though – all of it happens online, digitally.
+You are not required to go to the store and browse around physically.

 You can repeat the same process from your phone while sitting on your couch, in your living room, watching television.

-An eCommerce site is an online platform that works as a regular store where customers can buy physical products as well as digital ones.
+An eCommerce site is an online platform that works as a regular store where customers can buy physical products and digital ones.
 It consists of a website with an eCommerce software formed by several product pages, electronic payment processors, a support team, unlimited products, and many other eCommerce functionalities.

 Some other aspects that a successful online business should cover well are:

-Apart from the functionalities to improve the user experience there are some marketing features an online shop should include in order to get a good position on search engines.
+Apart from the functionalities to improve the user experience, some marketing features an online shop should include getting a good position on search engines.
 To do this, there are some marketing tools you can use on your eCommerce website.
 Some of these SEO tools are free.
-All the marketing efforts should be aligned with your business plan to make sure you get the expected results.
+All the marketing efforts should be aligned with your business plan to ensure you get the expected results.

-But before going into the details of the things that set them apart from each other, let’s just talk about the key features that any good ecommerce platform must have:
+But before going into the details of the things that set them apart from each other, let’s talk about the key features that any good eCommerce platform must have:

-When I say “a complete customer experience”, I mean that the platform should enable you to make sure that your customers’ experience is given paramount importance.
-It should be designed to accommodate them in a way that their experience and interaction with the platform are consistent at all touchpoints.
+When I say “a complete customer experience,” I mean that the platform should enable you to make sure that your customers’ experience is given paramount importance.
+It should be designed to accommodate them so that their experience and interaction with the platform are consistent at all touchpoints.

-It needs to have a centralized order management system that will help you keep a track of buying, fulfilling, and returning purchases.
+It needs to have a centralized order management system.
+It will help you keep track of buying, fulfilling, and returning purchases.
 Inventory/order management can get tricky, especially if you’re dealing with an influx of orders or stock.
-Therefore, a single view of inventory throughout all your channels will make sure that no discrepancies occur and that you’re always in control of the situation.
+Therefore, a single view of inventory throughout all your channels will ensure that no discrepancies occur and that you’re always in control of the situation.